-Writing a resume can often seem like a daunting and, let's face it, boring, task.
+Writing a CV can often seem like a daunting and, let's face it, boring, task.
 Everybody needs one, but aren't they all more or less the same?
 Listing our experience, our qualifications, and our key skills feels like we are trying to sell ourselves, yet at the same time, it can be difficult to communicate who we truly are - the things that make us unique, interesting, and the best candidate for the job!

 Hard skills vs. soft skills

 A good starting place can be to take a piece of paper, draw a line down the middle, and make two columns under "hard skills" and "soft skills".
-This can help to give an overview of what makes you you, and a good starting point from which to write your resume.
+This can help to give an overview of what makes you you, and a good starting point from which to write your CV.
 So what are hard skills and soft skills?

 It is rarely an either/or, but a both/and, when it comes to employers seeking hard skills and soft skills.
 Hard skills are the things that are more likely to have been actively learned, through education or experience, and will be specific to the needs of the job.
 Soft skills are more generic, and things that will be important for almost any job.
 They are more relational and personality oriented.
 Want some examples?